irtimmer/tmobiletv/README.md

 # T-Mobile TV Client

 This is a unofficial Python client for T-Mobile TV for watching TV on other IPTV clients.
-A webserver is run to keep a session open and providing a m3u playlist for other clients to use.
+A webserver is run to keep a session open and providing a m3u playlist and XMLTV EPG for other clients to use.

 Most channels requires DRM and will currently only works on Kodi if Widevine is correctly installed.